Introduction

 How longer lives, income differences, and interrupted careers change the meaning of investment risk

 Investment risk is often presented in a narrow way, almost always as a synonym for market volatility.
 But for women, real economic risk tends to be broader.
 It includes living longer with less accumulated wealth, facing persistent income differences, contributing less during certain periods of life, and depending on a trajectory that may involve more interruptions.
-The OECD shows that the gender pension gap remains significant across member countries, even with some recent improvement, and the World Economic Forum has observed that three factors repeatedly appear in retirement differences between men and women: lower average income, different work trajectories, and longer female longevity.
+The OECD shows that the gender pension gap remains significant across member countries, even with some recent improvement, and OECD research repeatedly connects retirement differences to lower average earnings, different work trajectories, caregiving interruptions, and longer female longevity.

 When longevity enters the equation, the meaning of risk changes substantially.
 It is no longer only about withstanding fluctuations in the present, but about ensuring that wealth can sustain more years of life, more future needs, and more time exposed to inflation and the erosion of purchasing power.
 Fidelity, in its most recent retirement planning methodology, continues to assume a longer horizon for women precisely because, on average, they live longer.
 That is not a technical detail.
 It is a shift in the portfolio’s horizon of responsibility.